-Paracetamol-induced hepatotoxicity has been reported with a high dose, above the recommended dosage for paediatrics, which is 20mg/kg/dose, given 8-hourly, and a maximum of 60mg/kg/24 hours (or per Table 4), pointing to the fact that paracetamol may have a narrow therapeutic index.
-Paracetamol is available orally, in several tablet and liquid formulations; however, the dosage should be guided by the age and general condition of the patient.
+Paracetamol-induced hepatotoxicity has been reported with a high dose, above the recommended dosage for paediatrics, which is 20 mg/kg/dose, given 8-hourly, and a maximum of 60 mg/kg/24 hours (or per Table IV), pointing to the fact that paracetamol may have a narrow therapeutic index.8 Paracetamol is available orally, in several tablet and liquid formulations; however, the dosage should be guided by the age and general condition of the patient.24

-Rectal administration of paracetamol in the postoperative setting, has gained a lot of interest over the past few years, for children who are unable or unwilling to take this medication orally.
-Recommended rectal dosages of paracetamol, for children over four weeks of age, are 20-30mg/kg three times daily, with a maximum daily dosage of one gram.
-Even though this is a useful route of administration, absorption of analgesics may vary in children, because of its unreliable bioavailability when using suppositories, thus limiting its applicability.
-Most importantly, the slow onset of action caused by a limited rate of rectal absorption is a disadvantage in postoperative analgesia, hence the use of liquid formulation is highly recommended in children that are able to swallow the oral formulation.
+Rectal administration of paracetamol in the postoperative setting has gained a lot of interest over the past few years, for children who are unable or unwilling to take this medication orally.23 Recommended rectal dosages of paracetamol, for children over four weeks of age, are 20-30 mg/kg three times daily, with a maximum daily dosage of one gram.23 Even though this is a useful route of administration, absorption of analgesics may vary in children, because of its unreliable bioavailability when using suppositories, thus limiting its applicability.23 Most importantly, the slow onset of action caused by a limited rate of rectal absorption is a disadvantage in postoperative analgesia, hence the use of liquid formulation is highly recommended in children that are able to swallow the oral formulation.23

-An intravenous formulation for children is also available; however, the current label indication is for the management of post-operative pain, during the first 24 hours only.
+An intravenous formulation for children is also available; however, the current label indication is for the management of postoperative pain, during the first 24 hours only.

-Non-steroidal anti-inflammatory drugs
+Nonsteroidal anti-inflammatory drugs

-The non-steroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen, diclofenac, ketorolac and mefenamic acid, have antipyretic, analgesic and anti-inflammatory properties NSAIDs works by inhibiting the enzyme, cyclooxygenase (COX), which catalyses the conversion of arachidonic acid to prostaglandin E2.
-Aspirin, however, should rather be avoided in paediatric practice (due to its potential for causing Reye's syndrome, especially in children between the ages of 4-12 years).

-Ibuprofen is one of the most frequently used NSAIDs for mild and moderate pain, because of its availability in a liquid form, allowing for easy administration to younger children.
-The medicine has gained advantage in the market as it is available as an over-the-counter medication for fever reduction, as well as pain relief in infants and children.
-Studies have shown ibuprofen to be superior in terms of its safety profile, compared to ketorolac.
-However, ketorolac has been used as a single agent for the treatment of postoperative pain, especially when used as an adjuvant to opioid analgesia, in children and adolescents, following painful interventional procedures.
+NSAIDs, such as ibuprofen, diclofenac, ketorolac and mefenamic acid, have antipyretic, analgesic and antiinflammatory properties23 NSAIDs works by inhibiting the enzyme cyclooxygenase (COX), which catalyses the conversion of arachidonic acid to prostaglandin E_2 .
+Aspirin, however, should rather be avoided in paediatric practice (due to its potential for causing Reye's syndrome, especially in children between the ages of 4-12 years).^{22,23} lbuprofen is one of the most frequently used NSAIDs for mild and moderate pain, because of its availability in a liquid form, allowing for easy administration to younger children.25 The medicine has gained advantage in the market as it is available as an over-the-counter medication for fever reduction, as well as pain relief in infants and children.
+Studies have shown ibuprofen to be superior in terms of its safety profile, compared to ketorolac.25 However, ketorolac has been used as a single agent for the treatment of postoperative pain, especially when used as an adjuvant to opioid analgesia, in children and adolescents, following painful interventional procedures.26

 Mefenamic acid is a potent inhibitor of cyclooxygenase, with both central and peripheral analgesic action.
-It has efficacy and tolerability in paediatric patients with fever and is helpful in treating febrile illness in the paediatric populations.
-It is recommended as a suitable alternative, second-line treatment for pyrexia in selected children; however, more clinical evidence is still required for wider routine use.
+It has efficacy and tolerability in paediatric patients with fever and is helpful in treating febrile illness in the paediatric populations.27 It is recommended as a suitable alternative, second-line treatment for pyrexia in selected children; however, more clinical evidence is still required for wider routine use.27

-The following should be taken into account when prescribing antipyretics to children:
+The following should be taken into account when prescribing antipyretics to children:28

-- Accurate dosing calculation based on an up-to-date measurement of weight. - Prescribed strengths of liquid formulations should be double checked. - Ensure that the total volume of medicine does not exceed what is required. - Ensure the child is not on any over-the-counter medicines, to avoid medicine duplication.
+- Accurate dosing calculation based on an up-to-date measurement of weight. - Prescribed strengths of liquid formulations should be double-checked. - Ensure that the total volume of medicine does not exceed what is required. - Ensure the child is not on any over-the-counter medicines, to avoid medicine duplication.